Obstetrics Frequently Asked Questions

 - How will I know if I am in labor?

 Welcome to the Frequently Asked Questions Section.
 Here you will find answers to the several of the most commonly asked questions.
-If you do not see the answer to your questions here, please refer to the GVOG OB Education Handbook where you will find much more information.
+If you do not see the answer to your questions here, please contact an obstetrician at Genesee Valley OB/GYN for more information.

 What should I expect during my regularly scheduled visits?